EricMarcantonio/portfolio/pages/lessons/ArrayAndList.md

 2. Accept input from the user for each item they need to buy, and the cost of that item.
 It should be entered like: `What item would you like to add?: Eggs 4.29`
 3. You can assume that the user will enter a string, followed by a space and then a `float`.
 Use the `.split()` string method to help you.
 3. Continue to ask the user for an item, until they input `END`
+4. We also want to apply a discount to an item.
+Ask the user which item they would like to apply a 10% discount to.
+If they input something that isn't on the list, don't change any price.
-4. Output their shopping list items to the screen and the total cost of all items, in a formatted way of your choosing
+5. Output their shopping list items to the screen and the total cost of all items, in a formatted way of your choosing